iammohith/VaR_Calculator/README.md

 # VaR Calculator for Indian Stocks

-A command-line tool that calculates Value at Risk (VaR) for Indian stocks using three different methodologies.
-Fetches stock data from Yahoo Finance and helps investors quantify potential portfolio losses.
+A command-line tool that calculates Value at Risk (VaR) for Indian stocks using three different methodologies by fetcheing stock data from Yahoo Finance API.
+This tool helps investors quantify potential portfolio losses under normal market conditions.

 ## Features